 RPWRF has sufficient capacity to provide full treatment for wet weather flow during all but the most extreme storm events.
-Up to 100 million gallons per day (mgd) is fully treated on a real-time basis within the duration of most storms.
+Peak flow up to 100 million gallons per day (mgd) is fully treated on a real-time basis within the duration of most storms.
 When flows exceed 100mgd, up to 4 million gallons (mg) of excess flow volume can be diverted to on-site storage and receives full treatment after the storm.
-On very rare occasions when more than 4mg is diverted, the excess volume above 4mg receives primary treatment and disinfection prior to discharge.
-As part of the CSO Reduction Plan Amendment submitted in early 2014, the main I02 interceptor flows will be limited to 120mgd through the use of upstream CSO storage.
+On very rare occasions when more than 4mg is diverted, the excess volume above 4mg receives primary treatment and disinfection prior to discharge, and is reported as a CSO-related bypass.
+As part of the CSO Reduction Plan Amendment submitted in early 2014, the main I02 interceptor flows will be limited to 120mgd during the "CSO design event" through the use of upstream CSO storage.
 In addition, the treatment plant is being upgraded with a fifth primary clarifier to provide full primary and secondary treatment for up to 125mgd of wet weather flows.
-This will help ensure that nearly all flows to RPWRF will receive full primary and secondary treatment.
+This will enable nearly all flows to RPWRF to receive full primary and secondary treatment.
+In 2018, the flow controls settings were adjusted for CSOs 23-1, 23-2, 24-1, and 34 interim.